|

 Dad's Preview: There

-taking on risky roles.
+he sought out risky roles.
 This comedy, where he portrays a bum,

 to the hilarity.
 I personally thought Mike the Dog deserved an

-its cover, and all that counts is
+its cover, and, all that matter is

-understanding the real important things in life.
+understanding the real important things in life (and it

 Touchstone Films,